 This one is for all the Sherlock fans out there.
 It takes place after the classic canon ends with the introduction of the retired Holmes and his new neighbor – Mary Russell.
-I adore this series, as does my dad who is a mystery reader exclusively.
+I adore this historical mystery book series, as does my dad who is a mystery reader exclusively.

 The thing I love about Susan Elia MacNeal is that she doesn’t make the females in her series meek.
 She puts them center stage in the middle of the war; solving mysteries, spying, fighting, and the like.

-The women in this historical fiction series are tough cookies who don’t need a man’s protection.
-I adored the whipsmart Maggie Hope who is at the center of this female spy series.
-I’m only a few books in but I love each one.
+The women in this historical fiction mystery series are tough cookies who don’t need a man’s protection.
+I adored Maggie Hope who is whipsmart and at the center of this female spy series.
+I’m only a few books into this British mystery series but I love each one.

 This story takes place a few years after Elizabeth and Mr. Darcy get married.
 While the Darcys are preparing for a ball, Lydia comes hurtling up the drive claiming that Wickham has been murdered.

 Soon the whole family, along with the Bingleys, are plunged into the investigation and its aftermath.
-If you love Austen and mysteries, this is the book for you!
+If you love Austen and British mysteries, this historical mystery book is perfect for you!